twitter-research/cwn/README.md

 ![alt text](./figures/glue_disks.jpeg)&nbsp;&nbsp;&nbsp;&nbsp;  ![alt text](./figures/sphere.jpeg)&nbsp;&nbsp;  ![alt text](./figures/empty_tetrahderon.jpeg)

+*Graph Neural Networks (GNNs) are limited in their expressive power, struggle with long-range interactions and lack a principled way to model higher-order structures.
+These problems can be attributed to the strong coupling between the computational graph and the input graph structure.
+The recently proposed Message Passing Simplicial Networks naturally decouple these elements by performing message passing on the clique complex of the graph.
+Nevertheless, these models are severely constrained by the rigid combinatorial structure of Simplicial Complexes (SCs).
+In this work, we extend recent theoretical results on SCs to regular Cell Complexes, topological objects that flexibly subsume SCs and graphs.
+We show that this generalisation provides a powerful set of graph "lifting" transformations, each leading to a unique hierarchical message passing procedure.
+The resulting methods, which we collectively call CW Networks (CWNs), are strictly more powerful than the WL test and, in certain cases, not less powerful than the 3-WL test.
+In particular, we demonstrate the effectiveness of one such scheme, based on rings, when applied to molecular graph problems.
+The proposed architecture benefits from provably larger expressivity than commonly used GNNs, principled modelling of higher-order signals and from compressing the distances between nodes.
+We demonstrate that our model achieves state-of-the-art results on a variety of molecular datasets.*

 ## Installation

 We use `Python 3.8` and `PyTorch 1.7.0` on `CUDA 10.2` for this project.